cortexproject/cortex/docs/getting-started/_index.md

 Other things to explore:

 - [Cortex](http://localhost:9009) - Administrative interface for Cortex
-   - Try shutting down the [ingester](http://localhost:9009/ingester/shutdown) and see how it affects metric ingestion.
+   - Try shutting down the ingester, and see how it affects metric ingestion.
    - Restart Cortex to bring the ingester back online, and see how Prometheus catches up.
    - Does it affect the querying of metrics in Grafana?
 - [Prometheus](http://localhost:9090) - Prometheus instance that is sending metrics to Cortex